song for Shindo-sensei

 found object

 Hiroyuki Shindo is internationally famous for the indescribable indigo hue he achieves from his fully organic vats.
-(So organic that when they are exhausted, he uses the residue to fertilize his organic veggie patch.)
+(So organic that when they are exhausted, he uses the residue to fertilize his organic vegie patch.)

 During my sojourn in Japan on a Study Fellowship from the NZ Arts Council I joined him for a workshop at his home in Miyama, three hours from Kyoto, learning some of the idiosyncrasies of biodynamic ai-zome dyeing: feeding the smelly green vats with honey, rice bran and sake, offering prayers to the deities that watch over the vats, wallowing in wonder at the quality of the color that appeared on the cloth as the air reduced the dyestuff…